A reminder to all teams, parents, and spectators –

 NO dogs are allowed at any of parks or field complexes used for the Jefferson Cup.
 Only service animals are allowed at the facility.

-The use of HI-Pods (or similar) video camera equipment will not be permitted at any facility unless prior approval by the tournament director as well as all requirements are met.
+The use of HI-Pods (or similar) video camera equipment will be permitted as long as all equipment is secure and all operators do not interfere with the game.

 Game Balls: All game balls will be provided by tournament.
 Only balls provided by the tournament can be used.